 It is also important to note that organizations that offshore are not just on the receiving end of this practice’s perks.
 In terms of the Philippines, the BPO industry in the country plays a huge role in terms of its economic growth.

-Moreover, a lot of the working population in the Philippines are employed in the BPO industry.
+The country’s BPO industry employs a lot of the working population in the Philippines.

 This is perhaps one of the major drawbacks in offshoring.
 Usually in countries like India and China, English language isn’t the locals’ first language.
 Another factor is when the offshoring provider comes from a region with a strong local accent.